 - How will AI impact the future of work?

 ITDMs are excited about the potential of artificial intelligence (AI) and machine learning.
-They see these technologies as transformative and believe that they will significantly impact businesses in the future.
-However, they also express some concern about the ethical implications of AI and the potential for job loss as a result of automation.
+They see these technologies as transformative and believe they will significantly impact businesses in the future.
+However, they also express some concern about the ethical implications of AI and the potential for job loss due to automation.

-Cloud security is also top of mind for IT decision-makers.
+Cloud security is also top of mind for IT Decision Makers.
 With more and more businesses moving to the cloud, there are several security concerns that they are talking about, including data breaches, data loss, threat intelligence, and more.
 In addition, there are significant discussions about securing their data in the cloud, including but not limited to encryption, access control, and activity monitoring.
-Some of the questions that ITDMs are asking about cloud security include:
+Some of the questions that ITDMs are asking about cloud security include the following: